sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Steps to follow:
 Pre-requisite: MP-Login-001
 1. Navigate to the meals page.
-2. Click on Tags radio button.
+2. Click on the Tags radio button.
-3. Verify that the tags aligned in multiple lines to the given width of the main page.
+3. Verify that the tags are aligned in multiple lines to the given width of the main page.

 ## Expected Behavior:
- tags should be aligned in multiple lines to the given width of the main page.
+Tags should be aligned in multiple lines to the given width of the main page.

 ### Test Results:
 Test case passed